-In this lesson students will do a short listening and reading on strange foods from around the world.
+In this C2 lesson plan students will do a short listening and reading on strange foods from around the world.
 They will learn some advanced vocabulary for speaking about food and its production.
 They will also learn some common food idioms.

 The student discusses their favorite and least favorite foods.